 3. The deep-seated conviction that you are a part of Christ’s body.

-Paul says that “Just as our bodies have many parts and each part has a special function, so it is with Christ's body.
+Paul says, “Just as our bodies have many parts and each part has a special function, so it is with Christ's body.
 We are many parts of one body, and we all belong to each other” (12:4-5 NLT).

 This contradicts any idea that we are self-sufficient, rugged individuals that can go it alone.
 Each of us needs to function within an organic community in the same way a body part needs to function within a healthy body.

-This also contradicts any idea that any of us lack unique, individual qualities.
+This also contradicts any idea that we lack unique, individual qualities.
 There is no one else like you.
 You are a unique, necessary, and useful part of Christ’s body – whether you’re a hand, an ear, or a toe.

 Reflection: How am I unique, necessary, and useful as an individual who is part of Christ’s body?
 How do I function with others in Christ’s body?

-Father, I thank you for how you have designed and equipped and called me to serve as part of Christ’s body – the Church of Jesus Christ.
+Father, I thank you for how you have designed, equipped, and called me to serve as part of Christ’s body – the Church of Jesus Christ.

-4. The intentional use of the gifting of God’s grace given to you.
+4. The intentional use of the gift of God’s grace given to you.

 You might reply, “But I don’t know what my gifting is.
 I thought you were going to help me discern that.”